Arefin090/daily-algorithms/README.md

 ## About

 This repository contains algorithmic problems and solutions collected for learning purposes.
-Each algorithm is organized with its implementation, documentation, and study notes.
+Each algorithm is organized with its implementation, documentation, and learning notes.

 ## Structure